FINDING YOUR FLOW TOOLKIT

 Doing this has required you to exercise Attentional Leadership knowing what, why, and when to direct your focus and how long to keep it there.
 While we only truly have the "now" in which to live and perform, we all choose (if so informed) how best to use our time, attention, resources, and practices to find our flow as we seek to achieve our goals.

 As we discussed in last week's Finding Your Flow Tool (The Evolution of Flow), getting into your "zone" is a life-long pursuit of taking strategic pitstops and scanning the many factors that either contribute to or inhibit flow and full engagement.
 Identifying a new gap, setting a new goal, developing a concrete plan, and then directing attention on the right strategy/tool helps you grow your Flow Assets while minimizing your Flow Liabilities.
-This process includes a life-long committment to learning, self-reflection, study, and practice.
+This process includes a life-long commitment to learning, self-reflection, study, and practice.

-While the many literatures covered in the 12 Dimensions are vast and the research ongoing, in addition to the recommended targeted resources continually being added to the Finding Your Flow Toolkit monthly, I wanted to take this time and share with you a few books that, in the spirit of Mr. Adler and Mr. Fadiman, would give you a library of classics (sorted by dimensions and themes) that you can draw from as you consider your life-long reading and learning plan.
+While the many works of literature covered in the 12 Dimensions are vast and the research ongoing, in addition to the recommended targeted resources continually being added to the Finding Your Flow Toolkit monthly, I wanted to take this time and share with you a few books that, in the spirit of Mr. Adler and Mr. Fadiman, would give you a library of classics (sorted by dimensions and themes) that you can draw from as you consider your life-long reading and learning plan.

-In providing this evolving list, it's important to keep in mind a key premise of the Finding Your Flow training program and Toolkit—that growing your Attentional Leadership skills is both context and time dependent.
+In providing this evolving list, it's important to keep in mind a key premise of the Finding Your Flow training program and Toolkit—that growing your Attentional Leadership skills is both context- and time-dependent.
 As such, re-taking the Finding Your Flow Assessment (the 720° sweep) from time to time will help you identify the "one thing" you need in order to close the most critical gap or fortify a vital strength to eliminate the interference getting in the way of your flow.

-In most cases this may not include a whole book, but a more targeted chapter, article, talk, or tool that strikes at the very core of your "one thing".
+In most cases, this may not include a whole book, but a more targeted chapter, article, talk, or tool that strikes at the very core of your "one thing".

-So, in addition to the targeted resources included in each Finding Your Flow tool, I present to you a list of some my favorite books I hope will serve you in your quest for maximizing focus, tapping into flow, and discovering your natural greatness.
+So, in addition to the targeted resources included in each Finding Your Flow tool, I present to you a list of some of my favorite books I hope will serve you in your quest for maximizing focus, tapping into the flow, and discovering your natural greatness.

 EXERCISE AND PRACTICE: